SinSiXX/RubixMaxim/README.md

 > > Need to create a userdata system before this.

 > - !ping
-> > This'll be a tough one, since we'll want a help entry for each command when used as a parameter as well.
 > - !about
 > - !afk
 > - !banword / vulgarity filter / channel whitelist